Terminus-IMRC/qmkl/README.md

 and it's under closed development for better functionality and speed.
 We are planning to re-open the code.
 Please wait a few!

-We, Idein Inc., did some object recognition demos using GoogLeNet with [Raspberry Pi 3](https://twitter.com/9_ties/status/858291781133148160) and [Raspberry Pi Zero](https://twitter.com/9_ties/status/858300756092375040).
+We, Idein Inc., did some object recognition demos using GoogLeNet accelerated by QMKL on
+[Raspberry Pi 3](https://twitter.com/9_ties/status/858291781133148160) and [Raspberry Pi Zero](https://twitter.com/9_ties/status/858300756092375040).